 Q: What are three words that best describe your Megatower?

 Q: How would you compare the Megatower to the other bikes you've owned in the past?

 Q: With so many solid options in this category, what persuaded you to decide on the Megatower?

-A: I enjoyed the Megatower more than the Firebird 29 or the SB150 from a geometry standpoint combined with my preference for the VPP suspension design.
+A: I enjoyed the Megatower more than the Firebird 29 or the SB150 from a fit standpoint combined with my preference for the VPP suspension design.
 The Megatower strikes a perfect balance between its ability to get off the ground while remaining highly stable bombing sketchy terrain.
 You also have flip-chips to change geometry and ride charteristics to preference.